 College farms are a growing concern, but let’s face it: not all students want to grow vegetables and fruit.
 For many, farming is focused on raising and caring for animals.
-Some students look for a college run animal farm in connection with an agriculture major, while others simply know they love animals and want to gain experience with as many kinds as possible.
+Some students look for a college run animal farm in connection with an ag major such as an animal husbandry degree, while others simply know they love animals and want to gain experience with as many kinds as possible.

 In considering our pool of college farms, we wanted meaningful student involvement so that future students know they will interact with a number of different kinds of animals and will assist in marketing to the community as well.
 Among college farms with significant student and community involvement, only about 20 of the 100 we reviewed had an animal component.
 And of those 20, only a dozen had a good diversity of animal types at the farm (at least three) and demonstrable economic involvement in the local food community by marketing products of at least two different types of animals.
 Thus we excluded college farms that are mainly large-scale agribusiness operations, veterinary programs, market gardens, or research facilities.